ronzhinme/updaterlib/README.md

 # appupdater
-is a C++ cross-platform library to update desktop software.
+is a C++ cross-platform framework to update desktop software.

 It supports:
 - `Windows`